MohamedAliMerali/React-18---Code-with-mosh/03 - Managing Component State.md

     };
     setDrink(newDrink);

-    // This is not bonna work
+    // This is not gonna work
     // drink.price = drink.count + 1;
     // setDrink(drink);
   };